pristisman/energy_nyt/README.md

 # Energy Policy in Flux: An NLP Approach to Media Discourse Before and After the Russia-Ukraine Conflict

 ## Abstract
-This paper explores shifts in the discourse surrounding energy policy by applying natural language processing (NLP) techniques to _ New York Times_ articles published between 2021 and 2023.
+This paper explores shifts in the discourse surrounding energy policy by applying natural language processing (NLP) techniques to \textit{New York Times} articles published between 2021 and 2023.
 Using dictionary-based analysis, topic modeling methods—including Latent Dirichlet Allocation (LDA) and Structural Topic Modeling (STM)—as well as a time series regression analysis, I examine whether the prominence and framing of energy-related issues changed after the onset of the Russia-Ukraine war.
 The results indicate that energy-related topics became significantly more prominent following the conflict, though their salience gradually declined over time, suggesting a normalization of coverage or a shift in media focus.

 ## Repository Structure